I wanted to share a quick story today to show you just how amazing being a virtual receptionist can be!

 I always get asked; “What is it that you do as a Virtual Receptionist?”.
 I work for Turn Key Receptionists a Virtual Receptionist company based in Sydney, Australia.
-On any given day the team answers anywhere from 100 to 300 calls, and we always ensure that the initial contact we make with these callers is a positive, professional and friendly one.
+On any given day the team answers over 500 calls, and we always ensure that the initial contact we make with these callers is a positive, professional and friendly one.

 It’s our job to manage the flow of calls, direct them to the right people with the right company, manage the bookings, look after the meetings and scheduling appointments, gathering as much information about the caller and updating the therapists or employees on any appointment changes, to name a few.
 But each day is different, and each call is subject to a variety of tasks.

 Before we go live on calls, we go through a strict training process; we do a test at the end and get a certificate.
 Training includes what to say, what not to say, how to sound polite and friendly and how to handle difficult callers.
 The training process is on-going, we self-grade our calls so we can self-improve.
 We also get extensive training in video format on how to handle each new company that joins.

 The support and teamwork in our online chats are amazing.
 I have never been a part of a group of women who help and support each other quite like the virtual receptionists at Turn Key.